wangziqi2013/wangziqi2013.github.io/_posts/2019-01-22-understand-zsim-contention-sim.markdown

 children nodes to model concurrent hardware operations.
 All events are assumed to be contention-free, and only the static latency of the component is considered when computing operation timing, as we have described in the previous cache simulation article.
 For example, during bound phase simulation, MSHRs are assumed to be non-existent, and cache tag accesses always take `accLat` cycles.
-These static latencies are then used to update simulated core cycles.
+Core cycles are also updated using timing derived from static latencies.

 One of the most fundamental assumptions in zSim is that the access path derived during the bound phase is a very good approximation of the actual access path in an actual execution where contention is present.
 In other words, the part of